-When TCR mode is enabled with MR4[3] = 1, the DRAM will register the externally supplied Refresh Command and adjust the internal refresh period to be longer than tREFI of the normal temperature range, when allowed, by skipping REFRESH commands with the proper gear ratio.
-TCR Mode has two ranges to select from - Normal Temperature Range and Extended

-Temperature Range; the correct range must be selected so the internal control operates correctly.
-The DRAM is to have the correct REFRESH rate applied externally; the internal refresh rate is determined by the DRAM based upon the temperature.
+When TCR mode is enabled, the DRAM will register the externally supplied Refresh Command and adjust the internal refresh period to be longer than tREFI of the normal temperature range, when allowed, by skipping REFRESH commands with the proper gear ratio.
+TCR Mode has two ranges to select between - Normal Temperature Range and Extended Temperature Range; the correct range must be selected so the internal control operates correctly The DRAM is to have the correct REFRESH rate applied externally; the internal refresh rate is determined by the DRAM based upon the temperature.